asimons04/tesseract/README.md

   - [Song Link](https://odesli.co/)
   - Streamable, Imgur, and any source that provides an embed video URL in the metadata now render inline.
   - Peertube.
 PT support is kind of cool because you can already follow PeerTube channels in Lemmy.
 With the addition of support for their embeds, this makes following your favorite creator even easier.
 Upvotes/downvotes to a Peertube post will federate out to thumbs-up/thumbs-down on PT's side, and comments will at least federate to PT.
-  - Any embeddable content that provides a video link in the `embed_video` metadata will also embed.

 ### Community Browser / Enhanced Discovery
   - Browse the communties of other instances and seamlessly load and subscribe to them.
 No more of that obnoxious copy/paste, search, wait, search again, subscribe hokey-pokey dance.
   - Post and comment menus let you browse the communities of the originating instance